Jieli12/BIGPAST/README.md

 # Please do not run sim_3_3.py as it will rewrite our intermediate results.
 python sim_3_3_plot.py
 ```

+The figures can be found in the `figures` directory.

 ### Comparison study with other frameworks